ChrisTitusTech/linutil/docs/userguide.md

 - **Bash Prompt**: The .bashrc file is a script that runs every time a new terminal session is started in Unix-like operating systems.
 It is used to configure the shell session, set up aliases, define functions, and more, making the terminal easier to use and more powerful.
 This command configures the key sections and functionalities defined in the .bashrc file from CTT's mybash repository. https://github.com/ChrisTitusTech/mybash
 - **Bottles**: Bottles allows Windows software, like applications and games, to run on Linux.
 Bottles also provides tools to categorize, organize and optimize your applications.
 - **Docker**: Docker is an open platform that uses OS-level virtualization to deliver software in packages called containers.
-- **Ghostty**: Ghostty is a terminal emulator that has embedded web technologies, allowing for a highly customizable and visually appealing terminal experience.
-- **Podman**: Podman is a daemon-less open platform that uses OS-level virtualization to deliver software in packages called containers.
-- **Podman-compose**: Podman Compose is a tool for defining and running multi-container applications using Podman.
 - **DWM-Titus**: DWM is a dynamic window manager for X.
 It manages windows in tiled, monocle and floating layouts.
 All of the layouts can be applied dynamically, optimising the environment for the application in use and the task performed.